adamaltmejd/swecov.se/content/projects/Earnings-Welfare.md

   - 'Anna Sjögren '
 ---

-In addition to being the most acute public health crisis in recent decades, the COVID-19 pandemic led to rapid and substantial GDP losses in the second quarter of 2020: up to 9.1 percent for the US, 7.6 percent in Sweden, and 11.4 percent for the European Union.
-Like many countries, Sweden already had an encompassing government transfer system before the pandemic.
-Yet the governments saw a need to extend existing government transfers and introduce new measures to dampen the expected negative impact of the pandemic on individual incomes and businesses.
-In addition to increasing the generosity and reach of government transfers to individuals, Sweden followed other countries and introduced new and substantial firm support measures, such as short-time work allowance, to preserve employment relationships and save jobs.

-In this study, we estimate the effect of the COVID-19 pandemic on labor earnings across the income distribution and for various groups in the labor market.
-We also analyze the degree to which already existing government transfer systems and newly introduced pandemic measures compensated for these earnings losses.
-To this end, we use monthly administrative data on labor earnings, social insurance benefits, and means-tested income transfers for the universe of the Swedish working-age population.
-To analyze the causal impact of the pandemic on earnings and transfers, we use a difference-in-differences approach in which we compare affected and unaffected population cohorts.
-Our results reveal that, in 2020, almost half of the losses in labor earnings were protected by already existing government transfers and pandemic measures.
-We also show that earnings losses affected groups differently.
-By and large, however, the welfare state evened out these differences in earnings losses.
+Many governments introduced temporary adjustments to counter the economic and health consequences of the COVID-19 pandemic.
+We study the importance of already-existing government transfers and new pandemic measures to mitigate individual income losses during the onset of the pandemic in Sweden using a difference-in-differences approach and population-wide data on monthly earnings and government transfer payments.
+We find that labor earnings dropped by 2.7 percent in 2020.
+Existing transfers and new pandemic measures reduced earnings losses to 1.5 percent.
+These average effects mask considerable differences in earnings losses, which were, by and large, evened out by existing transfers and new pandemic measures.